sinetric/sinetric.github.io-sound-immersion/README.md

 # sinetric.github.io/sound-immersion
-roblox module that makes sound more immersive over distance

-HI im testing
+This roblox module allows creators & developers expand their game and make it more immersive, our module allows for sound travelling, sound muffle, decay and reverb over distance.

+**Rojo:**

+**Knit:**

+**Default:**